Schedule Variance: Why You Should Care & 5 Tips for Avoiding Negative Impact

 Schedule variance example

-When things don’t go as planned, schedule variance can result.
-Many factors can cause this discrepancy, but understanding them is key to preventing it from harming your business.
-We’ll look at what it is and some common causes.
-We’ll also cover the consequences of significant variance and give tips on minimizing its negative impact.
 Additionally, we’ll provide an index that measures it and a calculator to help you calculate it.
 Finally, we’ll discuss agile and how its approach to variability can help mitigate risk.

 Schedule variance percentage formula

-When schedule variance is significant, it can impact a company’s financial health.
+When schedule is significant, it can impact a company’s financial health.
 The percentage formula can help you calculate the percentage of the variance between actual earnings and what the company expected to earn.

 This can be useful for calculating the severity and identifying areas where improvement is needed.